City Trip Antwerp: Get Your Culture Fix on a Budget

 The ultimate budget tip: buy an Antwerp City Card

-After a delicious start of the day with fresh rolls and boiled eggs served on the most beautiful breakfast table I’ve ever seen (unfortunately no photos) the next morning, we make our way to the Central Station to buy our Antwerp City Cards.
+After a delicious start of the day with fresh rolls and boiled eggs served on the most beautiful breakfast table I’ve ever seen (unfortunately no photos because I devoured it all too quickly) the next morning, we make our way to the Central Station to buy our Antwerp City Cards.
 Depending on the type of card you choose, it allows you free (or significantly discounted) access to dozens of museums and attractions over a period of 24, 48 or 72 hours.
 Since we’ll be driving back to the Netherlands that evening, we opt for the 24H card.
 Even though Antwerp is small enough to explore on foot, it’s pretty convenient the Antwerp City Card also allows you free travel on public transport in the city!

 In case you’re not travelling to Antwerp by train, do make sure to pop into the station anyway as the striking Central Station is definitely worth a visit.
 This architectural gem was built between 1895 and 1905 and I think it’s quite clear from the photo below why this station is regarded as one of the most beautiful train stations in the world.

 Drinking beer in the name of culture

 I enjoy visiting museums and often see several art exhibitions a day when I’m in London, but the art & culture marathon Suzanne and I did in Antwerp, might not be for everybody.
 However, the Antwerp City Card offers a wide range of attractions so I’m sure there’s something for everybody there.
 Since Suzanne studied Art History and Museology, she is my perfect partner in crime when it comes to a day filled with culture and art.
 Below you can see our itinerary for the day!